2012 United States Senate election in Michigan: Debates

-A number of United States Senate Debates were held in the 2012 election cycle, but none included more than two of the General Election candidates at a time.
-Incumbent Senator Debbie Stabenow did not attend any of them.
-Before the primary, non-partisan Tea Party groups hosted debates which were open to all candidates, however all but one were attended exclusively by Republican primary candidates.
-The exception being the Romeo Area Tea Party Forum, on May 21, 2012, which included Scotty Boman after he changed his affiliation from Republican to Libertarian.
+A number of United States Senate debates were held in the 2012 election cycle, but none included more than two of the general election candidates at a time.
+Incumbent senator Debbie Stabenow did not attend any of them.
+Before the primary, non-partisan Tea Party groups hosted debates which were open to all candidates; however, all but one were attended exclusively by Republican primary candidates.
+The exception was the Romeo Area Tea Party Forum, on May 21, 2012, which included Scotty Boman after he changed his affiliation from Republican to Libertarian.
 Republican Pete Hoekstra had originally been scheduled to participate in the debate, but withdrew because he objected to the participation of one of the candidates.
-The Romeo forum was hosted by WJR AM radio talk show host Frank Beckmann who said the candidate Hoekstra objected to was Boman.
+The Romeo forum was hosted by WJR AM radio talk show host Frank Beckmann, who said the candidate Hoekstra objected to was Boman.

-There were debates in Dewitt, Zeeland, and Dearborn which were attended by both Pete Hoekstra and Scotty Boman who both qualified for the general election.
+There were debates in Dewitt, Zeeland, and Dearborn, which were attended by both Pete Hoekstra and Scotty Boman, who both qualified for the general election.

-After the Primary Election, some forums were held which were attended by one of the invited United States Senate Candidates, but only two post-primary debates were held where more than one General Election candidate attended: Libertarian Scotty Boman and Green Party candidate Harley Mikkelson attended Forums hosted by the League of Women Voters of Alpena County on October 23, and Gaylord High School on October 24.
+After the primary election, some forums were held which were attended by one of the invited United States Senate candidates, but only two post-primary debates were held which more than one general election candidate attended: Libertarian Scotty Boman and Green Party candidate Harley Mikkelson attended forums hosted by the League of Women Voters of Alpena County on October 23, and at Gaylord High School on October 24.